microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

 # **Fine-tuning Phi-3 with Azure AI Studio**

- Let’s explore how to fine-tune Microsoft’s Phi-3 Mini language model using Azure AI Studio.
+ Let's explore how to fine-tune Microsoft's Phi-3 Mini language model using Azure AI Studio.
 Fine-tuning allows you to adapt Phi-3 Mini to specific tasks, making it even more powerful and context-aware.
 Here are the steps to get started:

 ## Fine-Tuning Phi-3 with Azure AI Studio

 **Set Up Your Environment**

-Azure AI Studio: If you haven’t already, sign in to [Azure AI Studio](https://ai.azure.com).
+Azure AI Studio: If you haven't already, sign in to [Azure AI Studio](https://ai.azure.com).

 **Create a New Project**

-Click on “New” and create a new project.
+Click on "New" and create a new project.
 Choose the appropriate settings based on your use case.

 ### Data Preparation